 - Associate Professor Rachel Nordlinger, Chief Investigator in the ARC Centre of Excellence for the Dynamics of Language

-- Professor Gillian Wigglesworth, Chief Investigator on the ARC Centre of Excellence for the Dynamics of Language
+- Professor Gillian Wigglesworth, Chief Investigator in the ARC Centre of Excellence for the Dynamics of Language

 - Professor Janet Fletcher, Professor of Phonetics, Chief Investigator in the ARC Centre of Excellence for the Dynamics of Language

-- Dr Anna Stephen, Postdoctoral researcher with the ARC Centre of Excellence for the Dynamics of Language
+- Dr Nicholas Thieberger, Chief Investigator, ARC Centre of Excellence for the Dynamics of Language